fahmii8/bdd_api_testing/README.md

 ## 2. Getting Started

-There are 5 folders located within the 'api_testing_validation' folder.
+There are 5 folders named 1-5 located within the 'api_testing_validation' folder.
 Each folder is for a different part of the course.

+Folder 0 is a test folder that contains an API endpoint to a API testing website.
+If you are having issues with the GitHub API, you may want to test out the endpoint in folder 0.

 The __folder names represent sequential steps__ as you go through the course; folder '1' will contain the first test, while folder '5' will contain the final test.